 The report also found that 30% to 50% of organizations are not where they want to be when it comes to data discovery.
-As a result, data professionals say they are wasting on average 30% of their time because they cannot find, protect, or prepare data.
-Data discovery is critical to any data security operation—you cannot protect what you do not know you have.
+As a result, data professionals say they are wasting, on average, 30% of their time because they cannot find, protect or prepare data.

-IDC released a report on the ever-growing data-sphere.
-It predicts that businesses will generate 175 zettabytes of data by 2025 at a compounded annual growth rate of 61%.
-A zetabyte is a trillion gigabytes.
-Multiply that 175 times to gauge the scope of the challenge.
+According to an IDC report on the ever-growing datasphere, it’s predicted that businesses will generate 175 zettabytes of data by 2025, at a compounded annual growth rate of 61%.
+A zettabyte is a trillion gigabytes—so, multiply that 175 times to gauge the scope of the challenge.

-Among the mountains of data already stored and arriving daily in today’s businesses is a secret hiding in plain sight: dark data.
-This is unknown and unused data, and it comprises more than half the data collected by companies, creating a considerable issue, said a Splunk report, The State of Dark Data.
+Among the mountains of data already stored and arriving daily in today’s businesses, is a secret hiding in plain sight: dark data.
+This is unknown and unused data, and it makes up more than half the data collected by companies, creating a considerable issue.

 Due to the large amount of data that companies collect and create on a given day, manually discovering data throughout their enterprise is an insurmountable task.
 Instead, companies must look to automating their data discovery efforts.

 Today’s organizations do not have to be in the dark about their data.
-Intelligent data discovery automation can tell them exactly what data they have and where it resides.
+Intelligent automated data discovery can tell them exactly what data they have and where it resides.

-Those same tools ought to be able to search unstructured data, cloud repositories, endpoints, and on-premise servers, to find all of the locations where data can be stored.
+These tools should be able to search unstructured data, cloud repositories, endpoints and on-premise servers to find all of the locations where data can be stored.
 If not, companies risk sensitive data going undiscovered and unprotected.

 Many companies face significant challenges when it comes to data classification.
-A Gartner report on overcoming the pitfalls stated: “Most data classification implementations continue to be unexpectedly complex and fail to produce practical results.
-CISOs and information security leaders should simplify schemes, leverage tools, and allow for implementation flexibility to make classification valuable for the entire organization.”
+A Gartner report on overcoming the pitfalls stated, “Most data classification implementations continue to be unexpectedly complex and fail to produce practical results.
+CISOs and information security leaders should simplify schemas, leverage tools and allow for implementation flexibility to make classification valuable for the entire organization.”

-The solution is an intelligent automated data classification platform that replaces their manual processes or an ineffective automated process.
-The right automation system can aid in streamlining data classification, automatically analyzing and categorizing data based on pre-determined parameters continually and in real-time.
+The solution is an intelligent automated data classification platform that replaces manual processes, or even an outdated, ineffective automated process.
+The right automation system can aid in streamlining data classification and automatically analyzing and categorizing data in real-time, based on pre-determined parameters.

-- Inaccuracy — Busy employees often fail to classify data at all or simply pick the first tag in the list to expedite the process.
+- Inaccuracy: Busy employees often fail to classify data at all or simply pick the first tag in the list in an attempt to expedite the process.
 Cutting corners leads to inaccuracies and security vulnerabilities.

-- Inconsistency — Different people classify similar documents in different ways.
+- Inconsistency: Different people within a team may classify similar documents in different ways.

-- Inflexibility — As companies’ sensitive-data requirements and regulations change, no one has the time or inclination to update the tags on terabytes of existing data.
+- Inflexibility: As a company’s sensitive data requirements and policies change, team members don’t have the time or inclination to update the tags on terabytes of existing data.

-Automating data classification overcomes these limitations by making the process reliable, accurate, and continuous (aka, persistent).
-A sophisticated platform can, for example, spot personally identifiable information (PII) by looking for data patterns, such as names, dates of birth, addresses, phone numbers, financial information, health information, and social security numbers.
-Importantly, automated systems can also re-classify data as needed, such as for updates and changes within the business or from changes in compliance regulations.
+Automated data classification overcomes these limitations by making the process reliable, accurate and continuous.
+A sophisticated platform can, for example, spot personally identifiable information (PII) by looking for data patterns, such as names, dates of birth, addresses, phone numbers, financial information, health information and social security numbers.
+Automated systems can also re-classify data as needed, such as for updates and changes within the business or from changes in compliance regulations.

-Today’s automated data classification applications vary in terms of usage, access, and enforcement capabilities.
-But common features include:
+Today’s automated data classification software and tools vary in terms of usage, access and enforcement capabilities.
+Common features do include:

-- Pull-down menus of available data classification selections for user or file types
+- Pull-down menus of available data classification selections for a user or file type

 - Automatic selection of the appropriate classification levels based on content analysis engines